 ● Micro LED could be introduced

 Apple's smallest professional computer is nearing its inevitable update after the 16-inch MacBook Pro and 2020 MacBook Air both saw updates this past year.
-A new 13-inch MacBook Pro with new processors, new keyboard, and other new features released on May 4, putting into question when a 14-inch MacBook Pro could potentially launch.
+A new 13-inch MacBook Pro with new processors, new keyboard, and other new features released on May 4, putting into question when a 14-inch MacBook Pro could potentially launch in 2020.

 14-inch MacBook Pro Potential Features

-Rumor cycles around Apple's unreleased products constantly churn, and usually provide some insight into what may be relesed next.
+Rumors about Apple's unreleased products continually churn, but usually provide some insight into what may be released next.
 With the recent update to the 13-inch MacBook Pro, very little is known about what could come for the 14-inch refresh beyond the screen size update.

 After years of increased failure rates and reported stickiness and repeating keys, Apple has finally found a suitable replacement for the butterfly keyboard.
-The new Magic Keyboard features a new scissor switch mechanism, which has 1mm of travel.
-The 13-inch finally received this new keyboard, so it isn't going anywhere when the refresh occurs.
+The new Magic Keyboard features a new scissor-switch mechanism, which has 1mm of travel and is thought to be more resilient than its predecessor.

-As with the other touchbar MacBook Pro, the 14-inch is expected to see the physical escape key.
+As with the other Touch Bar MacBook Pro, the 14-inch is expected to have the physical escape key.
 User frustration over a digital escape key, one without tactile feedback that could disappear during use, must have been heard loud and clear.

-Each device with a Magic Keyboard have keys that are spaced slightly further apart for better ergonomics.
-There is a distinctive click to this keyboard, but is not as loud as the 2016 butterfly mechanism.
+Each device with a Magic Keyboard has keys that are spaced slightly further apart for better ergonomics.
+There is a distinctive click to the keyboard but is not as loud as the 2016 butterfly mechanism.

-A much desired change to the arrow keys has also been applied to the Magic Keyboard.
-The inverted-T arrangement with half spaced left and right arrow keys make it much easier to find keys when touch typing.
-The up and down keys take up the space of a single key, but are distinguishable from feel.
+A much-desired change to the arrow keys has also been applied to the Magic Keyboard.
+The inverted-T arrangement with half spaced left and right arrow keys makes it much easier to find keys when touch typing.
+The up and down keys take up the space of a single key but are distinguishable by feel.

-The 16-inch MacBook Pro gained extra inches, and extra pixels.
-If the 13-inch MacBook Pro truly is upgraded to a bigger display, then a higher resolution is likely as well.
+The 16-inch MacBook Pro gained extra inches and extra pixels.
+If the 13-inch MacBook Pro truly will be upgraded to a bigger display, then a higher resolution is likely as well.

 Rumors point to a 14.1-inch Retina Display.
 This is the size you would get from slightly extending the screen into the current bezel space of the 13-inch, which provides a more immersive experience without affecting the physical size of the MacBook Pro itself.

 Some rumors point to a 2020 MacBook Pro refresh with Mini LED.
 The 14-inch MacBook Pro that is expected in May could have such screen technology, alongside a refreshed 16-inch, but it is unlikely.
-Mini LED could show up next year across several Apple product updates.
+Mini LED could still show up in 2021 across several Apple product updates.

-The current 13-inch MacBook Pro uses 8th-generation Intel core i5 or i7 processors in the base configuration, and 10th-generation processors in the high end configuration..
-The 16-inch MacBook Pro uses the 9th-generation processors, and has an i9 option.
+The current 13-inch MacBook Pro uses 8th-generation Intel core i5 or i7 processors in the base configuration, and 10th-generation processors in the high-end configuration.
+The 16-inch MacBook Pro uses 9th-generation processors and has an i9 option.

 Other 14-inch MacBook Pro updates

 The current 13-inch MacBook Pro has two or four Thunderbolt 3 ports depending on the processor configuration, with the higher-specification variant having more ports.
-This may change with the newer model, or could continue being limited.
+This may change with the newer model or could continue being limited.

 Due to the latest Thunderbolt 3 specs brought by new Intel processors, it will be able to drive displays up to 6K, including the Pro Display XDR.